bernie-skipole/indipyclient/README.md

 # indipyclient
-INDI console client to communicate to an indi service.
+INDI terminal client to communicate to an indi service.

 This is a pure python package, with no dependencies, providing an INDI client terminal